TayhuangOS-Development-Team/TayHuangOS/README.md

 # Tayhuang OS

-> There is a person, called Pangu.
-Born in Tayhuang
+> There is a person called Pangu.
+He borned in Tayhuang.

 It's a personal ONLY-FOR-LEARN System.